The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Multipole linear electrodynamic traps. Discussion and area of applications

-In Fig.~\ref{microplasmas} we present some images that illustrate the stable structures we have been able to observe and photograph in the 12-pole trap.
-All photos were taken with a high sensitivity digital camera, using the halogen lamp in order to illuminate the trap.
-Pictures taken using the laser diode were less clear due to reflection of light on the trap electrodes.
-We report filiform structures consisting of large number of microparticles far from the trap centre, where the trapping potential is extremely weak.
-This leads to the conclusion that microparticle weight is not balanced by the trapping field in the region located near the trap centre.
-Moreover, most of the ordered structures observed were generally located very close to the trap electrodes, at distances about $2 \div 10$ mm apart from them.
-The a.c. frequency range was swept between $\Omega = 2\pi \times 50 \div 2 \pi \times 100$ Hz.
+Fig.~\ref{microplasmas} shows images that illustrate stable structures observed and captured in case of a 12-pole trap.
+All images are taken with a high sensitivity digital camera, using a halogen lamp that illuminates the trap.
+Pictures taken using the laser diode are less clear due to light reflection by the trap electrodes.
+We report filiform structures consisting of large number of microparticles far from the trap centre, in regions where the trapping potential is extremely weak.
+This leads to the conclusion that the microparticle weight is not balanced by the trapping field in the region located near the trap centre.
+Moreover, most of the ordered structures observed are generally located very close to the trap electrodes, at distances about $2 \div 10$ mm apart from them.
+The a.c. frequency range is swept between $\Omega = 2\pi \times 50 \div 2 \pi \times 100$ Hz.